How can you get from Europe to America by ship? This guide lists different flightless ways to get from Europe to North and South America.

 - Liverpool (UK) to Halifax (Canada), 8 nights

 - Here’s one of the quickest ways to travel to North America on a freighter.
 Just head directly to Nova Scotia on the east coast of Canada.
-This journey takes a bit more than a week and costs a thousand euros per person.
+This journey takes a bit more than a week and costs about a thousand euros/dollars per person.

 - Montoir de Bretagne (France) to Kingston (Jamaica), 14 nights

 - Caribbean, here we come!
 This freighter route offers one of the easies overseas ways to reach the Caribbean.
 Getting from France to Guadeloupe takes only 9 days.
 You can also continue past the Caribbean Islands to Panama and Colombia.

 - London (UK) to Natal (Brazil), ~27 nights

 - The route heads from Europe to the Northeast coast of South America.
 The last stop of South America is in Natal, Brazil.
 You can cut the journey by multiple nights if you embark in the Netherlands or France instead of England and if you disembark in one of the many harbors preceding Natal.

 - Le Havre (France) to Callao (Peru), 23 nights

 - Wow, what a journey!
 Just discovering this route filled my heart with joy.
 Do you want to get from Europe to the west side of South America with little hassle?
 This Eurosal XL route takes you there through the Panama Channel.